 Corporate taxation in Finland

 Companies with Finnish residents are required to pay 20% of their worldwide income in Finnish corporate income tax.
 Losses and tax-deductible expenses are subtracted from the taxable income to determine the taxable income.
-Finnish branches must pay corporate income tax on any income that is attributable to them.
+Finnish branches must pay corporate income tax on any income that is attributable to them and they are also required to file annual tax returns.
 In the nation where the corporation resides, double taxes are abolished.
 In Finland, a corporation or a branch’s income is not subject to municipal income tax.
 Our team members in Finland can assist you further regarding Finish corporate taxation.

 Finland’s trade balance